Pyrdacor/Amberstar/FileSpecs/LabData.md

 | 0xa + `num_labblock_refs`    | `palette` + 1         | u8   | Index into the list of [Palettes](Palettes.md), plus 1                               |

 - Ceiling and floor images, as well as all indexed LabBlock resources, use the specified palette.
-- For outdoor maps, the ceiling graphics show the sky; the image lacks the background colour gradient used for sunset and sunrise.
-Most likely the ceiling images here use colour index 0xb for transparency and have something special drawn behind them.
+- For 3D city views, the colour `11`/`0x0b` has a special meaning: transparency relative to the day/night sky gradient (see below)
 - When moving around in a Labyrinth, the floor and ceiling images are flipped after every step, except for outdoors images, where the ceiling image is flipped only when rotating.
 - When rotating, the ceiling image is also flipped (UNKNOWN: outdoors only or also in dungeons?)
 - When rotating, the floor images is not flipped outdoors (UNKNOWN: how about in dungeons?)